ADHD Medication For Children

 • Antidepressants

 Non-stimulants may have some advantages over other medications.
 For example, they might not cause nervousness, agitation, insomnia, or appetite loss.
 Unlike stimulants, they might also last longer.
 Additionally, non-stimulant medications often have a lower risk of misuse.
-Stimulant drugs for ADHD are classified as Schedule II drugs by the Drug Enforcement Administration, which means they carry a significant risk of dependence, particularly for people with family members who have experienced addiction.
+Stimulant medications for ADHD are classified as Schedule II medications by the Drug Enforcement Administration, which means they carry a significant risk of dependence, particularly for people with family members who have experienced addiction.

 There are a few side effects that can happen with non-stimulants.
 Your child may experience the following: